Yukisschu/anhuigui/content/posts/git/index.md

 ## 4. Some Handy Tips

-You probably would not like to get a tangled spaghetti Git history like this, so here are some tips that might be helpful:
+You probably would not like to get a tangled spaghetti Git history like this.
 <p align="center">
 <em>Figure 4.1.
 Tangled Spaghetti</em>
 </p>

 ![spaghetti](spaghetti.jpg)

+So here are some tips that might be helpful:
 - Commit frequently with descriptive commit messages;
 - Branch effectively and branch early;
 - Pull before Push;